Skip to main content

 Australian Competition and Consumer Commission

-The Australian Competition and Consumer Commission (ACCC) is responsible for enforcing compliance with Australia's competition laws.
-These laws include criminal and civil prohibitions on fraud in the form of cartel conduct.
+The Australian Competition and Consumer Commission (ACCC) is responsible for enforcing compliance with Australia's competition laws, which contain criminal and civil prohibitions on fraud in the form of cartel conduct.
 Cartel conduct occurs when competitors conspire to fix or control prices, rig bids, restrict supply or allocate markets.
 The ACCC is committed to providing procurement officers within entities with the knowledge and tools needed to detect and report possible collusion by suppliers.
 The ACCC also runs Scamwatch to help consumers and businesses recognise, avoid and report scams.

 Australian Security and Investments Commission